1and1/ioc-unit/README.md

 ## Test of a camunda BPM processing

 To support testing of processes ejb-cdi-unit contains CdiProcessEngineTestCase.
-Tests derived from that can start processes, ...
-The test from engine-cdi are ported to ejb-cdi-unit-camunda.
+Tests derived from that class can start processes, use/change Variables ... .
+The test of camunda-bpm-platform/engine-cdi are ported to [ejb-cdi-unit-camunda](https://github.com/1and1/ejb-cdi-unit/tree/master/ejb-cdi-unit-camunda/src/test/java/org/camunda/bpm/engine/cdi/cdiunittest).

 # Restrictions
 The helpers have been developed as required, therefore it was not necessarily a  goal to fully adhere to the J2EE-standard: